Implementing Subscriptions in BigCommerce: Operational and Technical Aspects

 What Types of Businesses Benefit the Most From Subscriptions

-DTC brands, those that control all aspects of the product lifecycle – from manufacturing to marketing and selling it — are the prime adopters of the ecommerce subscription model.
+DTC brands control all aspects of the product lifecycle – from manufacturing to marketing and selling — and are the prime adopters of the ecommerce subscription model.

 Without a physical retail footprint and wholesale network, DTC brands are more constrained in customer acquisition.
-They have to rely on owned channels (digital website and organic social media) and paid advertising to attract new buyers.
+They rely on owned channels (digital website and organic social media) and paid advertising to attract new buyers.
 Subscriptions, in turn, enable them to secure extra recurring revenue from a loyal customer base.
-So it’s hardly surprising that 75% of DTC brands plan to offer subscriptions by 2023.
+So, it’s hardly surprising that 75% of DTC brands plan to offer subscriptions by 2023.

 Apart from DTC brands, subscriptions are often used by:

-• Pure-play subscription brands – companies whose business models are specifically designed for subscriptions.
-For example, FabFitFun offers a subscription to the box with multi-brand fashion, home, beauty, wellness products.
-KiwiCo provides parents with subscription lines of brain-building toys and games for kids of different age.
+• Pure-play subscription brands – companies whose business models rely on subscriptions.
+For example, FabFitFun offers a subscription to the box with multi-brand fashion, home, beauty, and wellness products.
+KiwiCo provides parents with subscription lines of brain-building toys and games for kids of different ages.

-The success of DTC brands inspired larger brands to also explore this operating model.
-In 2019, Nike introduced a subscription for kids shoes.
+The success of DTC brands inspired more prominent brands to explore this operating model.
+In 2019, Nike introduced a subscription for kids’ shoes.
 Today, the brand offers Nike Membership

-Surely, the potential impact of adopting a subscription model is determined not only by the type of your business.
+Undoubtedly, the potential impact of adopting a subscription model is determined not only by your business type.
 Generally, you also need to consider:

 • Products categories: Some products are re-purchased more often.
 According to the State of Subscription Commerce, Food & Beverages is the most popular category for a subscription, followed by Beauty & Personal Care and Health & Wellness.

 • Target audience: Some categories of consumers are more willing to commit to a subscription than others.
-As per McKinsey research, the average subscriber will more likely be 25 to 44 years old and with an income between $50,000 to $100,000.
+As per McKinsey research, the average subscriber will more likely be 25 to 44 years old, with an income between $50,000 and $100,000.

-• Inventory management: Subscription business model requires additional stock planning.
-It’s important you don’t understock at times of most active one-time purchases (e.g., Black Friday) so that your subscribers don’t suffer from delivery issues.
+• Inventory management: The subscription business model requires additional stock planning.
+It’s essential you don’t understock at times of most active one-time purchases (e.g., Black Friday) so that your subscribers don’t suffer from delivery issues.

 The above factors will also help you determine what kind of subscription your customers need – replenishment, curation, or membership.
 Here’s a comparison of them: